 To understand why Peptide Sciences shut down, you need to understand the legal pressure that had been building across the entire research peptide industry.

-The core issue is that several peptides sold as “research use only” compounds — particularly GLP-1 analogs like Semaglutide and Tirzepatide — became the targets of active protection by major pharmaceutical companies.
-When the FDA declared the Semaglutide shortage resolved in February 2025, it removed the legal basis many companies had used to justify compounding GLP-1 peptides.
+Several peptides sold as research use only compounds — particularly GLP-1 analogs like semaglutide and tirzepatide — became targets of active enforcement by the FDA and major pharmaceutical companies.
+When the FDA declared the semaglutide shortage resolved in February 2025, it removed the legal basis many companies had used to justify compounding GLP-1 peptides.
 Criminal prosecutions followed.
 Tailor Made Compounding pleaded guilty to distributing unapproved drugs including BPC-157 and faced a $1.79 million forfeiture.
 All American Peptide’s owners pleaded guilty to conspiracy charges involving over $3 million in forfeitures.

-The message from regulators was unambiguous: selling peptides for human use — regardless of “research use only” disclaimers — could result in prison time and financial ruin.
+The message from regulators was unambiguous: selling peptides for human use — regardless of research use only disclaimers — could result in prison time and financial ruin.
 Peptide Sciences, as one of the most visible vendors in the space, faced significant exposure.
 Shutting down voluntarily was the legally rational move.
+The full regulatory timeline is in the FDA peptide reclassification: what actually changed in 2026.

 Were There Quality Issues Too?

-Whether quality issues were a factor in the closure decision is unknown — the company made no statement.
+Whether quality issues were a factor in the closure decision is unknown; the company made no statement.
 But the data is worth knowing if you’re evaluating what you may have received from them.
+The broader legal picture behind the enforcement pressure is in are peptides legal in the United States.

 What to Look for in a Peptide Sciences Alternative